CsBigDataHub/working-with-vim/pages/snippets.md

 # Snippets

 I use the [Ultisnips plugin](https://github.com/SirVer/ultisnips) to provide all my snippet needs.
 Snippets have replaced templates for me.
 Previously I setup a template file to automatically load on a new empty file.
-For example a new HTML file would load a stubbed out html-head-body set of tags.
+For example, a new HTML file would load a stubbed out html-head-body set of tags.

 However, setting it up automatically got annoying when doing temporary things.
-Plus it was fragile when templates didn't exist for a filetype.
+Plus, it was fragile when templates didn't exist for a filetype.
 Now I just use snippets, it is easier to manually insert the template I want.

 ## Install